Shareholder Resolution: Open Enrollment 2025

 Lineal Descendant: the direct descendants of a person, such as children, grandchildren, and so on.

 Blood Quantum: In 1971, under the Alaska Native Claims Settlement Act (ANCSA), blood quantum minimums of ¼ Alaska Native heritage were required for an individual to be eligible to enroll in Alaska Native regional and village corporations.
-An amendment was made to ANCSA in 1992 to remove that blood quantum requirement.
+An amendment was made to ANCSA in 1992 to remove that blood quantum requirement for descendant enrollment.

 Missed Enrollee: A missed enrollee refers to a living individual who is a Native, as defined by the Alaska Native Claims Settlement Act (ANCSA), and a citizen of the United States; was eligible for enrollment with BSNC on December 18, 1971, under Section 5 of ANCSA but did not enroll with BSNC at that time; and is not a shareholder of another Alaska Native regional corporation, except by gifting or inheritance.